bernardocecchetto/ObjectDetection_FromScratch/README.md

 # ObjectDetection_FromScratch
-This repository contains a study of object detection being builded from scratch, will all explanation of it
+This repository contains a study of object detection being builded from scratch, with all explanation of it